CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_lyrics.md

 ---
 id: lyrics
-title: "Task 1: Lyrics Intelligibility"
+title: "Task 1: Lyric Intelligibility"
-sidebar_label: Lyrics Intelligibility
+sidebar_label: Lyric Intelligibility
 sidebar_position: 2
 ---
 import ReactPlayer from 'react-player' import useBaseUrl from '@docusaurus/useBaseUrl';
 import { TwitterTimelineEmbed } from "react-twitter-embed";

 Studies show that not being able to understand lyrics is an important problem to tackle for those with hearing loss.
 Consequently, this task is about improving the intelligibility of lyrics when listening to pop/rock over headphones.
 But this needs to be done without losing too much audio quality - you can't improve intelligibility just by turning off the rest of the band!
 We will be using one metric for intelligibility and another metric for audio quality, and giving you different targets to explore the balance between these metrics.

 This task could be tackled in many different ways using machine learning.
 A few examples:
 - Within speech technology, there are many different approaches to improving speech intelligibility that have been developed.
-Can these methods be adapted for listening to vocals?
+Can these methods be adapted to improve listening to vocals?
-- Within demixing, technologies allow the separation of music into different components, this would then allow processing and remixing to improve intelligibility.
+- Within demixing, technologies allow the separation of music into different components including a vocal track.
+This then allow processing of the vocals and remixing to improve intelligibility.
 - End-to-end approaches allow the transformation of audio from one style to another.
-How can this be adapted for this CAD2 task?
+How can this be adapted for this task?

 But we'd welcome other approaches as well.

 ## What is lyric intelligibility?